How Chandeliers Set the Tone in Your Dining Room

 Pictured above is the Feiss Tabby 1-light pendant in oil rubbed bronze.

 Do you need lighting advice or help?
-Contact us on social media, livechat with us on our website or call us at 1-866-688-3562.
+Contact us, get in touch on social media, livechat with us on our website or call us at 1-866-688-3562.
 You can also sign up for our email newsletters, which are sure to brighten up your inbox.